 The graduate program in Speech-Language Pathology leads to a master of science degree in Speech-Language Pathology, the entry-level credential in this field.
 The program provides a broad-based and comprehensive education in the theoretical and clinical aspects of the field.

-The courses are designed to promote critical thinking, hone some essential skills, and prepare students to provide high-quality professional service.
+The courses are designed to promote critical thinking, hone some core functions, and prepare students to provide high-quality professional service.
 Under the direction of devoted and experienced faculty, students gain the knowledge and skills needed to assess and treat individuals with diverse needs.

 The clinical experience begins at SHS’s Speech and Hearing Center.
 The Center provides speech, language, voice, feeding and fluency assessment and treatment services, as well as audiology services to pediatric through adult populations.
 It plays a fundamental role in the clinical training of students by providing an intensive, hands-on clinical experience.

 Students are recommended for graduation after they complete: